spacehackers/spaceprob.es/_i18n/en/about/index.md

       <div class = "content">
             <p>
-                <a href="http://arielwaldman.com">Ariel Waldman</a> is a human in orbit of San Francisco on a mission to create "massively multiplayer science".
-Waldman has traveled vast distances as part of her mission, performing flybys of Colombia, China, Kenya, Madagascar, Mexico and South Africa.
-The human has performed an array of operations on her journey through the solar system, including founding Spacehack.org, directing Science Hack Day, advising NASA’s Innovative Advanced Concepts program, and co-authoring the National Academy of Sciences' report on the future of human spaceflight.
-You can support Spaceprob.es and Waldman's extended mission on <a href="http://patreon.com/arielwaldman">Patreon</a>.
+                <a href="http://arielwaldman.com">Ariel Waldman</a> is a human roving the Earth on a mission to create multidisciplinary projects that explore the world below our feet and beyond our atmosphere.
+Ariel is the chair of the council for NASA's Innovative Advanced Concepts program.
+As PI she led an expedition to Antarctica to film microscopic life under the ice.
+She is the co-author of a congressionally-requested National Academy of Sciences report on the future of human spaceflight and the author of <em>What’s It Like in Space?: Stories from Astronauts Who’ve Been There</em>.
+Ariel is the global director of Science Hack Day, a National Geographic Explorer, and received an honor from the Obama White House as a Champion of Change in citizen science.
             </p>
       </div>